Realizing convex codes with axis-parallel boxes: Introduction

 \begin{theorem}[Product theorem] Let $\U = \{U_1, \ldots, U_n\}$ and $\V = \{V_1, \ldots, V_n\}$ be collections of (not necessarily open, closed, or convex) sets in $\R^{d_1}$ and $\R^{d_2}$ respectively.
 Define $\W \eqdef \{W_1,\ldots, W_n\}$ where $W_i \eqdef U_i\times V_i$.
 Then

 \end{theorem}

-Since boxes can be decomposed as Cartesian products of intervals, \Cref{thm:product} will let us reduce the study of box-convex codes to the study of \emph{interval codes} which have realizations by collections of closed intervals in the real line.
+Since boxes can be decomposed as Cartesian products of intervals, \Cref{thm:product} will let us reduce the study of box-convex codes to the study of \emph{interval codes} which have realizations in $\R^1$ in which every set is a closed interval.
+We give two immediate corollaries of \Cref{thm:product} below.

-Recall that products of open sets are open, and similarly for closed and convex sets.
-Likewise, a product of boxes is again a box.
-Hence we have the following immediate corollaries.